If you are navigating to the venue using the postcode, be aware that the postcode covers quite a few residences in the vicinity.

 Event parking is on the field opposite the Village Hall.
 This is also the location of the campsite.

 Toilet facilities are available in Ingram Village Hall and also inside the visitor centre where the cafe is located.
+Additional portaloos will be located in the field opposite the village hall.

 Please there are no shower facilities on site.

-At Registration you will be provided with a sectional map of the course on waterproof paper.
+At registration you will be provided with a sectional map of the course on waterproof paper.

 If you are using GPS for navigation we’d recommend you put powerpacks/spare batteries into your drop bag as the cold temperatures will drain your batteries quicker than normal.